block-hczhai/block2-preview/docs/source/index.rst

 The code is highly optimized for production level calculation of realistic systems.
 It also provides plenty of options for tuning performance and new algorithm development.

+The block2 code is developed as an improved version of `StackBlock <https://sanshar.github.io/Block/>`_, where the low-level structure of the code has been completely rewritten.
+The block2 code is developed and maintained in Garnet Chan group at Caltech.

 Contributors
 ------------